shivamsharma2509/GSOC24/README.md

 - Integrate OAuth2 authentication using GNOME Online Accounts (GOA).
 - Develop a local server in C to handle OAuth2 callbacks.
+- Ensure access token will be expired within a time frame for security purpose.
 - Ensure seamless integration with CPDB and CUPS.
 - Provide a user-friendly interface for managing online accounts within the print dialog.
 - Setup GOA OAuth based D-bus system.